Best Scuba Diving in the World in 2025 - Bluewater Dive Travel

 Non-Diving Activities: Moderate.
 It depends on what you want to experience and where you stay.
 Private islands are limited to the resort’s activities, which typically include spas, dining, and watersports such as kayaking.
 Local islands enable you to immerse yourself in the local culture by visiting markets, villages, and local beaches (but note there are strict regulations in attire, and no alcohol is permitted).
 Liveaboards often offer beach barbeques, island visits, and kayaking, and some even offer spa treatments.

 This just a taste of some of the phenomenal dive destinations you can access through Bluewater Travel.
 But there’s much more!
-Click here to see six locations added to our top remote dive destinations list and don't miss our top 20 dive sites in the world.
+Click here to see six locations added to our top remote dive destinations list, and don't miss our top 20 dive sites in the world.

 Follow our video series, "50 Amazing Adventures", featuring our epic trips to all the best dive destinations around the world.
-New episodes released weekly!
+New episodes are released weekly!

 Bluewater Travel can book you on a liveaboard or resort in Socorro, French Polynesia, Galapagos, Cocos, the Bahamas and 40+ other destinations in the world for the same cost or less than booking any other way.
 We know the diving, seasons, boats and cabins and when to go better than anyone else!